wingcraft7/tail-sitter-vtol-uav/README.md

 # Tail-Sitter VTOL UAV – Conceptual Design & Aerodynamic Analysis

-This repository presents the conceptual design and preliminary aerodynamic analysis of a tail-sitter vertical takeoff and landing (VTOL) unmanned aerial vehicle (UAV) based on a flying-wing configuration.
-The project focuses on aerodynamic efficiency, geometric simplicity, and suitability for conceptual-level analysis.
+The conceptual design and initial aerodynamic analysis of a flying-wing tail-sitter vertical takeoff and landing (VTOL) unmanned aerial vehicle (UAV) are presented in this repository.
+Aerodynamic efficiency, geometric simplicity, and suitability for conceptual-level analysis are the main goals of the project.

 ---

 ## Project Overview

-The aircraft employs a tailless flying-wing layout with a blended center body and twin tractor propulsion.
-Geometry was developed parametrically using OpenVSP, followed by parasite drag estimation and aerodynamic analysis using the VSPAERO panel-method solver.
+The aircraft uses twin tractor propulsion, a blended center body, and a tailless flying-wing configuration.
+OpenVSP was used to develop the geometry parametrically.
+The VSPAERO panel-method solver was then used to estimate parasite drag and perform aerodynamic analysis.

 ---